 Data is collected at unit (person) level.

+The reference date for population data is the end of the reference period (midnight of 31 December).
 The reference period for vital and dual events data is the calendar year in which the events occurred.
-The reference period for migration flow data is the calendar year in which the migration occurred.
+The reference period for migration flow data is the calendar year during which the migration occurred.

 6.1.
 Institutional Mandate - legal acts and other agreements